Upper Bug Barn Dance Wall Rock Climbing

 BETA PHOTO: Upper Bug Barn Dance Wall 1 Vengeance is Mine 5.10...

 South-facing limestone with two bolted routes, featuring edges and pockets.

 : Walk up the canyon to the (sometimes-functional) water fountain at the right side of the trail.
 Look east and a little left of the trail.
-You'll see the Bug Barn Dance Wall.
+You'll see the Bug Barn Dance Wall

 After getting to the base of BBDW, traverse west along the top of the talus.
 Cross a tiny ridge, along the wall some more, then cross another bump.
 Another few steps and you're at the base.

 2 Total Climbing Routes

 Featured Route For Upper Bug Barn Dance Wall